fehmisener/cutpaste-UADMI-seminar/README.md

 # UADMI Seminar Project - CutPaste Implementation

-This project is the implementation of ["CutPaste: Self-Supervised Learning for Anomaly Detection and Localization" ](https://arxiv.org/abs/2104.04015) within the scope of the Master-Seminar: Unsupervised Anomaly Detection in Medical Imaging (IN2107, IN45010) seminar course.
+This project is the implementation of ["CutPaste: Self-Supervised Learning for Anomaly Detection and Localization" ](https://arxiv.org/abs/2104.04015) for the detection of brain anomalies within the scope of the Master-Seminar: Unsupervised Anomaly Detection in Medical Imaging (IN2107, IN45010) seminar course.

 ## Project Setup

-First you have to initialize environment
+First, you have to initialize the environment

 > **Note**
-> Using virtual environment would be better
+> Using a virtual environment would be better

 ```bash
 pip install -r requirements.txt